juancsr/hangman/README.md

 ## Todo list
 - Print out different states of the game
-- Restart game when finish
 - Store score
+- Use env variable for max tries

 ## Done
 - Set initial word to play
 - Fail when max retries are out
+- Restart game when finish